-Reviewing a chainsaw can be a little tricky because we have found that people treat chainsaws and their brands like they do their vehicles.
+Reviewing a chainsaw can be a little tricky.
+We have found that people treat chainsaws and their brands like they do their vehicles.
 Ford hates Chevy, Dodge is better than Toyota… you get the idea.
-When we agreed to review the ECHO CS-400 18″ Chainsaw it was with the knowledge that we were going to put it into the hands of some guys who had years and years of professional tree trimming under their belts.
-The trouble was, they both used a competing brand.
+When we agreed to review the ECHO CS-400 18-inch chainsaw, we wanted to put it into the hands of someone with years of professional tree trimming under their belt.
+Of the two people we eventually chose, both used a competing brand.

-With a predisposition towards bias – because that’s just how we operate as humans – I submitted my product to them for use and tagged along to try it out alongside them, hoping to provide any necessary “balance” to their biased opinions.
-Turned out I got worked up over nothing… and they were downright pleased with how well the ECHO performed.
-One of them was quoted as saying: “this is the best chainsaw I’ve ever used that wasn’t touting itself as a pro-only model”.
+To attempt to head off any bias—because that’s just how we operate as humans—I gave them the Echo CS-400 chainsaw to us but tagged along to try and provide some much-needed context when needed.
+As it turned out, I got worked up over nothing.
+Both operators were downright pleased with how well the ECHO performed.
+One of them said: “This is the best chainsaw I’ve ever used that wasn’t touting itself as a pro-only model”.
 Not bad… not bad at all.

 Build Quality of the ECHO CS-400 Chainsaw

 OK, there’s nothing surprising about the Echo chainsaw except that… well, it really comes across as a ‘Pro’ model – and that surprised our professionals.
 They previously viewed ECHO as “prosumer” – that is, a product that was developed for both consumers and professionals.
 Well, in all honesty, that’s exactly correct.
-ECHO does pitch this chainsaw, and most of its other products at both markets (as opposed to the Echo Timber Wolf chainsaw CS-590 which is more squarely focused to Pros).
+ECHO pitches this chainsaw at both markets (as opposed to the Pro-focused Echo Timber Wolf chainsaw CS-590.

 What wasn’t correct was the conclusion that a prosumer product can’t work well for professionals and take serious use and abuse.
-Aside from its ability to power through wood, what our guys liked was the fact that ECHO didn’t stick any of the consumer frills onto this chainsaw.
-It’s a serious tool that doesn’t include what we now consider to be problematic features like a tool-less chain tensioner, separate cut-off switch, and excessive body molding that recesses the controls instead of making them easy to get to.
+Aside from its ability to power through wood, our guys also liked that ECHO didn’t stick any consumer “frills” on this chainsaw.
+It’s a serious tool.
+It doesn’t include problematic features like a tool-less chain tensioner.
+As a gas saw, it doesn’t require a separate cut-off switch.
+Lastly, Echo refrained from using excessive body molding that recesses controls instead of making them easy to access.

-With the ECHO CS-400, everything is practical and easy to access.
-When the saw gets dirty or is in need of maintenance, you’re not going to have any difficulties getting to the major components.
-Speaking of components, our saw came with the guide bar and chain disassembled and the kit included a T-wrench, manuals, kick guard and bottle of ECHO Power Blend XTended Life 2-stroke oil.
+The ECHO CS-400 makes every feature practical and easy to access.
+When the saw gets dirty or requires maintenance, all of the major components are within reach.
+Speaking of components, our saw came with the guide bar and chain disassembled.
+The kit included a T-wrench, manuals, kick guard, and a bottle of ECHO Power Blend XTended Life 2-stroke oil.

 Taking a look at the ECHO CS-400, you can immediately see that it has a very solid design and feel.
-Pick it up and you can instantly recognize the perfect balance of the tool as it suspends from your finger underneath the wraparound front handle.
+Pick it up, and you can instantly recognize the perfect balance of the tool.
 And I do mean perfect.
-With the standard 18″ bar, this tool doesn’t tip forward or back in the slightest – it’s perfect.
+You can suspend it with your finger placed just underneath the wraparound front handle.
+With the standard 18″ bar, this tool doesn’t tip forward or back in the slightest.

-The rear handle is fully enclosed and there is a step plate for placing your foot while starting the motor.
-The pull starter is, as you’d expect, on the left side of the tool and so is the access for fuel and chain oil.
-The cut-off switch is a simple steel toggle switch – simple, dependable, and durable.
-On the right side, you can see the chain tensioner, which is the simple T-wrench style.
+The fully-enclosed rear handle provides a step plate for placing your foot while starting the motor.
+The pull starter is, as you’d expect, on the left side of the tool.
+That side also houses fuel and chain oil fill points.
+The cut-off switch is a simple steel toggle switch—simple, dependable, and durable.
+On the right side, you can see the simple T-wrench style chain tensioner.

-Loosen up the twin bolts holding the bar securely in place and then you can turn the chain tensioner the desired amount.
-The air cleaner sits atop of the tool body.
+Loosen up the twin bolts holding the bar securely in place to free up the chain tensioner.
+Torque it to the desired amount.
+The air cleaner sits atop the tool body.
 You can remove it by hand with a simple turn of the knob.
 We liked that ECHO opted to use an automotive-style air filter.
 It’s a much higher quality filter than some we’ve seen and easily replaced when dirty.
 The fuel filter is just as easy to access and replace when needed.
 Maintenance, it seems, is something ECHO was careful to make very easy and hassle-free.

 Field Testing the CS-400 Chainsaw

-ECHO gives users the ability to adjust the carburetor after you’ve gone through a couple of tanks of gas (we recommend Ethanol-free gasoline, due to the inherently sucky nature of typical Ethanol-laced low-grade fuel).
+ECHO gives users the ability to adjust the carburetor after going through a couple of tanks of gas.
+We recommend Ethanol-free gasoline, due to the inherently sucky nature of typical Ethanol-laced low-grade fuel.
 ECHO merely recommends you use 89 octane or better gasoline.
-Adjustments to idle speed or the fuel mixture are accomplished simply by tweaking the low and high-speed needles.
-There is also an idle adjustment screw in the event that you need to change the idle speed of the chainsaw or stop the chain from beginning to rotate before the throttle trigger is depressed.
+You can make adjustments to idle speed or the fuel mixture by simply tweaking the low and high-speed needles.
+Echo also provides an idle adjustment screw.
+This helps when you need to change the idle speed of the chainsaw or stop the chain from beginning to rotate before you squeeze the throttle trigger.